Robert Rayford: Background

 Robert Rayford was born on February 3, 1953, in St. Louis, Missouri.
-As a single parent, his mother Constance had to raise both Robert and his sibling by herself.
-The Rayfords lived in the Old North neighborhood of St. Louis, where the 19th-century brick homes provided affordable housing for several working class African-American families such as their own.
-Not much of Rayford's personal life was disclosed.
+His mother Constance raised Robert and his sibling as a single parent.
+The Rayfords lived in the Old North neighborhood of St. Louis.
+Little is known about his personal life and no photographs of Rayford have ever been released by his family or are otherwise known to exist.

 Illness

+The former St Louis City Hospital, where Rayford was first treated.

 In early 1968, Rayford, then 15 years old, admitted himself to the City Hospital in St. Louis.
 His legs and genitals were covered in warts and sores.
 He had severe swelling of the testicles and pelvic region, which later spread to his legs, causing a misdiagnosis of lymphedema.
 He had grown thin and pale and suffered from shortness of breath.
 Rayford told the doctors that he had experienced these symptoms since at least late 1966.
 Tests discovered a severe chlamydia infection which had, unusually, spread throughout his body.
 Rayford declined a rectal examination request from hospital personnel, and was described as uncommunicative and withdrawn.

 Memory Elvin-Lewis, a doctor assigned to his case, recalled Rayford's shy and hesitant personality: "He was the typical 15-year-old who is not going to talk to adults, especially when I'm white and he's black.
 He was not a communicative individual.
 He knew the minute I walked into the room that I wanted something more from him—more blood, more lymph fluid, more something."

 Rayford gave contradictory statements regarding his sexual history.
 At one point Rayford claimed he was "the stud of all time".
-At another point he claimed a young woman from his neighborhood was his only partner for sexual intercourse, and attributed his condition to sexual contact with her.
+At another point he claimed a young woman from his neighborhood was his only sexual partner, and attributed his condition to sexual contact with her.
+Physicians treating Rayford for chlamydia and Kaposi's sarcoma thought his symptoms were consistent with having contracted the infections through being the recipient of anal intercourse and suspected that Rayford engaged in prostitution.
+Later authors have also speculated on the possibility of Rayford contracted the virus as a victim of child sexual abuse.

-Doctors treating Rayford suspected that he was an underage sex worker and the recipient of receptive anal intercourse, but never considered the possibility of him being a victim of child molestation.
-Eventually, he was moved to Barnes-Jewish Hospital, which was originally Barnes Hospital before a hospital merger.

-In late 1968 Rayford's condition seemed to stabilize.
-By March 1969, his symptoms reappeared and worsened.
+Eventually, he was moved to Barnes Hospital.
+In late 1968, Rayford's condition seemed to stabilize, but by March 1969 his symptoms reappeared and worsened.
 He had increased difficulty breathing and his white blood cell count had plummeted.
 The doctors found that his immune system was dysfunctional.
-He developed a fever and died of pneumonia at 11:20 pm on May 15, 1969.
+He developed a fever and died of pneumonia on May 15, 1969.